EVENTTY/EVENTTY.github.io/docs/_docs/10-layouts.md

       url: "https://instagram.com/mmistakes"
 ```

 **Note:** Depending on the icon and theme skin used, colors may not be used.
-Popular social networks like Twitter, Facebook, Instagram, etc. have the appropriate brand color set in CSS.
+Popular social networks like Twitter, Facebook, Instagram, Google+, etc. have the appropriate brand color set in CSS.
 To change or add missing colors edit [`_utilities.scss`](https://github.com/mmistakes/minimal-mistakes/blob/master/_sass/minimal-mistakes/_utilities.scss) in `<site root>/_sass/minimal-mistakes/`.
 {: .notice--info}

 For example, to color a Reddit icon, simply add a `color` declaration and the corresponding hex code like so: